junovhs/SlopChop/README.md

 Runs in background.
 Watches your clipboard.

-1. You copy from Claude
+1. You copy from your AI of choice
-2. Notification: "3 files ready. ⌘⇧L to land"
+2. Notification: "3 files ready. ⌘⇧L to apply"
 3. Press hotkey
 4. Done.
 Never left the browser.